privacybydesign/irma-frontend-packages/plugins/irma-client/README.md

  - Issuing sessions
  - Disclosing sessions with fixed attribute values (e.g. show that your email address is example@example.com)
  - Signing sessions (the message that needs signing might contain sensitive information)
+ - Chained sessions (i.e. a `nextSession` is being specified as [extra parameter](https://irma.app/docs/session-requests/#extra-parameters) in the session request)

-For these session types, the `sessionPtr` will include an extra field `"pairingHint": true`.
+For these session types, the `frontendRequest` will include an extra field `"pairingHint": true`.
 When this happens, pairing will be enabled by default when a QR is scanned.
 In case of a mobile session, a pairing state is never introduced.